 One only has to look around to understand why Singapore is often lauded as a city of innovation.
 The Singapore government is more than willing to invest in creative solutions by encouraging healthy competition and acknowledging the best of the best.
 This, too, is evident in the architecture scene in our country, where numerous designs have even gained widespread international recognition and clinched global awards.
-You, too, can enjoy the perks that living in Singapore has to offer by becoming a Singapore PR.
+You, too, can enjoy the perks that living in Singapore has to offer by becoming a local.
 From hugely popular aesthetic pleasers to perfect housing solutions, be inspired by these five amazing architecture landmarks.

 NTU School Of Art, Design, And Media

 With its spectacular trio of interweaving blocks, the Nanyang Technological University’s spectacular School of Art, Design, and Media (ADM) campus building certainly more than reflects its own teachings.
 Located at Nanyang Drive, one of the ADM building’s most distinctive features is a sloping roof that is entirely verdant, seamlessly integrating the campus into the small enclave of greenery that surrounds it.
 What makes these roofs different from most other eco-architecture designs is the way that they flow into the ground, as if the building itself had somehow sprung from it.
 This simultaneously sleek yet serene campus houses classrooms, design studios, as well as a library — all of which aim to inspire its students by example.